Vijay Varma: Personal life

 Varma has a keen interest in fashion, drawing style inspiration from actors such as Daniel Day-Lewis and Jackie Chan.
 In an interview with Vogue India, he expressed admiration for Day-Lewis's wardrobe as a form of personal storytelling and cited Chan's monochrome costuming as an influence.
 His experimental fashion sense has been praised for its versatility.
 He enjoys traveling and exploring diverse cuisines, often discussing his love for cities like Hyderabad for its culinary blend of Mughlai and South Indian cuisine, as well as Mumbai and Shillong for their cultural appeal.
 His engagement with food cultures was highlighted in a discussion on regional cuisines with Sonakshi Sinha.
 In April 2025, Varma moved into a new sea-facing apartment in Juhu, Mumbai, marking a personal milestone.
 The move, reported by multiple sources, reflects his rising success in the film industry.

-Media image and artistry
+Artistry

 "The only criteria is the script, the role and then the director.
 I added one more after working for a few years and that was ‘I can’t repeat myself’.
 I’m trying to kind of mix it up.
 I’m just very happy that I have a medium, an audience.
 As long as I have an audience, I want to keep doing good work."